ioannismesionis/ioannismesionis.github.io/_posts/2023-05-12-central-limit-theorem.md

 **Conditions for the CLT:**

 1. *Independence:* <br>
-*Sampled observations must be independent*
+*Sampled observations must be independent* <br>
     a.
 If sampling without replacement, $n <10$%  of the population.

-    > 💡 We don’t want to sample too large because it is highly likely that we will select an observation that is not independent.
+    > 💡 We don’t want to sample too large because it is highly likely that we will select an observation that is not independent. <br>
     > E.g. If a take a sample of myself, if I have a too large sample size, it is likely I will also sample my mother/father etc.

 2. *Sample size/skew:* <br>